The Rainy Season

 I almost thought they were right for a second.
 After all, it was my very first summer back and just three years after Katrina, and here we were evacuating.
 But then Gustav passed us by, and we returned home and immediately went to Bacchanal with some dear friends, the kinds of friends I suspect you can only make in New Orleans, and we stayed up too late and drank wine and listened to music and told our evacuation stories while the wind whipped down from the levee and the banana trees swayed all around us.
 “Worth it,” I thought.
 “Totally worth it.”

-And now it’s been another four years, and all we’ve had is a couple of tropical storms.
-(Side story: Last summer, my husband assured me he was taking care of provisions when Tropical Storm Lee was headed our way.
+And now it’s been another seven years, and all we’ve had is a couple of tropical storms and a Category 1 hurricane.
+(Side story: Several summers ago, my husband assured me he was taking care of provisions when Tropical Storm Lee was headed our way.
 I went home, expecting bottled water and canned beans, to find that he had stocked the fridge with four bottles of champagne and a tub of Langenstein’s Better Cheddar dip.
-Ultimately, it was not a bad way to ride out a mild storm, but I think if Hurricane Isaac becomes more of a threat, I will be the one procuring the necessities.)
+Ultimately, it was not a bad way to ride out a mild storm, but I think if any other hurricanes threaten, I will be the one procuring the necessities.)

-I am not, as yet, really worried about Isaac.
-A friend of mine commented yesterday, “I don’t want a bad hurricane or anything, but a few days off would be pretty nice,” and I nodded my head in agreement – which just goes to show how quickly you can forget, how quickly hurricanes can again just become a petty thing, a minor annoyance or an excuse for an unplanned vacation.
+A friend of mine commented yesterday, “I don’t want a bad hurricane or anything this year, but a few days off would be pretty nice,” and I nodded my head in agreement – which just goes to show how quickly you can forget, how quickly hurricanes can again just become a petty thing, a minor annoyance or an excuse for an unplanned vacation.